-Does the wave of your hands in Shanghai set off a hurricane in New York?
+Does waving of your hands in Shanghai set off a hurricane in New York?

-The artists are based in New York, where is the opposite location on earth from Shanghai.
-This piece was inspired by the subject of Edward Lorenz’s talk in 1972, Predictability: Does the Flap of a Butterfly’s Wings in Brazil Set Off a Tornado in Texas?
-The butterfly effect is the concept that small causes can have large effects.
-It was Initially used with weather prediction.
-This piece enables audiences in Shanghai to interact with New York weather data on screen in realtime, to explores how individules are affecting the world.
+This installation was inspired by the subject of Edward Lorenz’s talk in 1972, Predictability: Does the Flap of a Butterfly’s Wings in Brazil Set Off a Tornado in Texas?
+The Butterfly Effect has become widely understood as the concept that small causes can have large effects.

 We are artists and technologists based in New York, at the opposite end of the earth from Shanghai.
 This installation enables audiences in Shanghai to interact with New York weather data on the screen in real-time.
 It's an exploration of the question: how could individuals impact the world?